 April Hitzelberger is a partner at Waranch & Brown.
 Her practice focuses on the defense of health care providers in medical malpractice, research study and professional licensure matters.
 She has successfully litigated and tried cases in the District and Circuit Courts of Maryland and represented health care providers in licensing and credentialing matters.
 She also maintains a special interest in appellate advocacy and has argued before the Maryland Court of Special Appeals.

 Ms. Hitzelberger is admitted to practice in the Supreme Court of the United States as well as all Maryland state and federal courts.
 Currently, she is a member of the MD-DC Society for Healthcare Risk Management, the Maryland State Bar Association and the Baltimore County Bar Association.
-Additionally, Ms. Hitzelberger is a member of the Maryland Defense Counsel, for which she serves on the Appellate Committee and she co-authored a publication in the Winter 2009 edition of The Defense Line entitled, “Challenging Plaintiff’s Causation Expert.”
+Additionally, Ms. Hitzelberger is a member of the Maryland Defense Counsel, for which she served on the Appellate Committee and she co-authored a publication in the Winter 2009 edition of The Defense Line entitled, “Challenging Plaintiff’s Causation Expert.”

 Prior to joining the Firm, Ms. Hitzelberger clerked for the Honorable Vicki Ballou-Watts of the Circuit Court for Baltimore County.